 Teresa "Maria" Russell, LCSW is the Behavioral Interventionist/Project Coordinator in the Behavioral Health-Primary Care Integration Program at the Northern Cheyenne Service Unit.
-She earned an Associate of Arts degree at Chief Dull Knife College, Bachelor of Science from the University of Great Falls, and a Masters Degree in Social Work from Walla Walla University.
-Prior to working in the Behavioral Health-Primary Care Integration Program, she worked as a Licensed Clinical Social Worker in settings such as The Blessing New Spirits Program, Chief Dull Knife College, Northern Cheyenne Tribal School and Altacare of Montana (Comprehensive School and Community Treatment Program) in Lame Deer and Colstrip Public Schools.
+She earned an Associate of Arts degree at Chief Dull Knife College, a Bachelor of Science from the University of Great Falls, and a Masters Degree in Social Work from Walla Walla University.
+Prior to working in the Behavioral Health-Primary Care Integration Program, she worked as a Licensed Clinical Social Worker in settings such as The Blessing New Spirits Program, Chief Dull Knife College, Northern Cheyenne Tribal School, and Altacare of Montana (Comprehensive School and Community Treatment Program) in Lame Deer and Colstrip Public Schools.

 She is passionately committed to her community, focusing from a cultural perspective to meet the behavioral health needs of the people through providing quality trauma-informed, evidence-based services in collaboration with medical providers, community agencies, and schools.